DocsBlog

 Introduction

 Reactivity powers the interactivity in React applications.
 This programming paradigm refers to a system's ability to respond to changes in data or state automatically.
-In React, this is natively built into the JSX render engine which means that when state changes, React re-renders any component that either defines or consumes it.

 Here the Demo component will re-render only on updates.
 However, the ReactiveText component will never re-render on updates to ensure fine-grained reactivity.